OutSystems integrates natively with several of the major database systems: SQL Server, SQL Azure, Oracle, MySQL, and DB2 iSeries.

 Integrate with external databases

-If an external database is natively supported by OutSystems Platform, a developer can create a connector to integrate with it.
+If an external database is natively supported by OutSystems, a developer can create a connector to integrate with it.
 Connectors enable teams to manipulate data visually on the IDE.

-When a database is not natively supported, it's still possible to access it using standard C# or Java code, with ODBC/JDBC drivers, or native APIs.
+When a database is not natively supported, it's still possible to access it using standard code, with ODBC/JDBC drivers, or native APIs.
 For big data repositories, like CouchDB, MongoDB, or Hadoop, developers access them using their REST APIs.

-There is also an OutSystems Platform database integration SDK for extending the platform, and it can be used to add native support for databases.
-However, any developer considering developing a customer connector should browse OutSystems Forge, which also has connectors before starting.
-It is possible someone has already built and shared the connector needed.
+There is also an OutSystems database integration SDK for extending the platform, and it can be used to add native support for databases.
+However, any developer considering developing a customer connector should browse OutSystems Forge, which also has connectors, before starting.
+Most likely someone has already built and shared the connector you need.